anthonydopke/QuantWork/README.md

 **QuantWork** is a Python project for financial modeling and market data analysis.

 There are currently two major development streams:
-1. **Market Data** — Fetch and analyze real market data (options, stock prices, interest rates) from Yahoo Finance.
+1. **Market Data** — Fetch and analyze real market data (options, stock prices, interest rates) from Yahoo Finance (or local csv/excel files)
 2. **Quant Library** — Build and implement quantitative models (in progress).

 ---